-On January 15, the entire nation pauses in remembrance of a civil rights hero.
-At least, that’s the point of Martin Luther King, Jr. Day, a federal holiday that takes place on the third Monday of each January.
-MLK day was designed to honor the activist and minister assassinated in 1968, whose accomplishments have continued to inspire generations of Americans.
+On Martin Luther King Jr. Day, the entire nation pauses in remembrance of a civil rights hero.
+At least, that’s the intention of the federal holiday that takes place on the third Monday of each January.
+MLK Day was designed to honor the activist and minister assassinated in 1968, whose accomplishments have continued to inspire generations of Americans.

-But though the holiday now graces the United States’ federal calendar and affects countless offices, schools, businesses, and other public and private spaces, it wasn’t always observed.
-The fight for a holiday in Martin Luther King, Jr.’s honor was an epic struggle in and of itself—and it continues to face resistance today in the form of competing holidays to leaders of the Confederacy.
+But though the holiday is now included in the United States’ federal calendar and affects countless offices, schools, businesses and other public and private spaces, it wasn’t always observed.
+The fight for a holiday in Martin Luther King Jr.’s honor was an epic struggle in and of itself.

 The first push for a holiday honoring King took place just four days after his assassination.
 John Conyers, then a Democratic Congressman from Michigan, took to the floor of Congress to insist on a federal holiday in King’s honor.
 However, the request fell on deaf ears.